 Chevron Corporate and Education Programs manager

 Through our partnership, the Fab Foundation provides access to tools and technology in order to educate, innovate and invent.
-In the past 3 ½ years, we have made major steps toward that commitment, opening 10 Chevron-sponsored Fab Labs from Bakersfield, Calif., to Washington, D.C.
+Since 2014, we have made major steps toward that commitment, opening 10 Chevron-sponsored Fab Labs from Bakersfield, Calif., to Washington, D.C. to Houston, Texas.
 The labs are open both to students and to the community.

 what's in a fab lab?

 Laser cutters to engrave, etch and cut a variety of materials including wood, acrylic, plastic, cloth, leather, paper, rubber, veneer, cork and more